 But, one thing must be clear here, you better be ready for the unexpected.
 We can’t afford to let our guard down.
 Please be frugal on one hand, but work to be prepared at the same time, does that make sense?
 Mark and I gave cases of Blue Can water to our daughters and their families for an early Christmas gift.
 Here’s the deal, it was a super opportunity based on price and shipping, and we had the money to buy them without needing to use a credit card.

 We are only giving those cases as a family gift.
 My daughters and their families are all self-reliant and Mark and I are semi-retired.
 They will be giving gifts to their children, we give a family gift.
 We will not give foolish gifts, period.
 If you think about it, how much stuff do we really need?
 I really have to think hard before I purchase anything because I don’t want stuff.

 I’m going to list my favorite preparedness gift ideas that I recommend.
-These are good for family gifts, neighbor gifts, or a gift to a friend to help he or she to get started on a preparedness journey.
+These are good for family gifts, neighbor gifts, or a gift to a friend to help him or her to get started on a preparedness journey.
 Please just start with one item and keep going as your budget allows.